peeradonmoke2002/CARLAUe5_install/README.md

     -DCARLA_UNREAL_ENGINE_PATH=$CARLA_UNREAL_ENGINE_PATH
 ```

-### Permissions Error when building
+### 🔒 Permissions Error when building

-If you encounter a permissions error during the build process, it may be due to the `CarlaSetup.sh` script or build forlder not having execute permissions.
+If you encounter a permissions error during the build process, it may be due to the `CarlaSetup.sh` script or build folder not having execute permissions.

-**Solution:**
+**💡 Solution:**

 You can fix this by running: